MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ## What are the key design areas?

 Mission-critical guidance within this series is composed of architectural considerations and recommendations orientated around these key design areas.
+The design areas are interrelated and decisions made within one area can impact or influence decisions across the entire design.
+The focus is ultimately on building a highly reliable application.

 ![Mission-critical design areas](./images/mission-critical-design-areas.png "Mission-critical design areas")